 Side effects associated with taking flaxseed are gastrointestinal complaints such as diarrhea, gas, nausea, and stomach pain.
 Allergic reactions have been reported by individuals who took flaxseed or flaxseed oil.

 In case studies, flaxseed oil has been reported to increase the time blood needs to clot.
 When it is taken with antiplatelet or anticoagulant drugs, the effect of the drug may be increased, resulting in uncontrolled bleeding.
 Antiplatelets include Plavix and Ticlid.
 Anticoagulants include aspirin, heparin and warfarin.
-Avoid taking with Danshen, Devil's Claw, Garlic, Ginger, Ginkgo, Ginseng, Horse Chestnut, Papain, Red Clover or Saw Palmetto.
+Other herbs that also affect blood clotting time, and should therefore be used together with this in mind, are: Danshen (Red Sage), Devil's Claw, Garlic, Ginger, Ginkgo, Ginseng, Horse Chestnut, Papain and Red Clover or Saw Palmetto.

 Has Flaxseed Oil worked for you?